 The biathlon is one of the most unique sports in the Winter Olympics.
+Like trap shooting in the Summer Olympics, the biathlon is the perfect winter sport for firearm enthusiasts.
 Participants compete as either individuals or in relay teams to complete a combination of cross-country skiing and marksmanship events.
 The competitors are equipped with a .22 caliber biathlon rifle, which they must use in prone and standing positions over two to four shooting rounds.
 Racks of 1.5″ (prone) and 4.5″ (standing) targets are placed at 50 m from the line of shooters.
 Missed shots act as a penalty adding distance or time to the contestant’s race.

 The biathlon rifle itself is unlike other weapons of the same caliber.
 Let’s take a closer look at what makes this rifle so unique.

 At first glance, it’s clear this isn’t an ordinary plinkster.
 From the stock and sights to the action and trigger, nothing is designed by chance.

 The unique ergonomic stock of the biathlon rifle is designed to function well in both the prone and standing positions.
 The cheek rise, butt plate, and fore-end of most stocks can be manually adjusted to better fit the shooter’s body.